akb825/DeepSea/android/README.md

 * A properly configured `AndroidManifest.xml` file must be placed under `app/src/main`.
 The one included in this project can be used as a template.
 * Java source must be added for the project under `app/src/main/java`.
 The activity can be found under `app/src/main/java/com/akb825/deepsea/DeepSeaActivity.java`.
 The SDL activity source code is also present under `app/src/main/java/org/libsdl/app`.
 If you download the SDL source code, you can also find it under the `android-project` directory.

-	> **Note:** In the local copy of SDLActivity.java, initialization of the `mHIDDeviceManager` member is commented out.
-This prevents SDL from aborthing the app due to `libhidapi.so` not being found. `HID` is an optional driver for controllers, though other drivers should be available.
+	> **Note:** To avoid issues when showing notifications, the implementation of `SDLActivity.onWindowFocusChanged()` should be deleted.
+This fixes two issues:

+	> 1. Allows animations to continue when notifications are up.
+	> 2. Avoids crashes in Vulkan due to destroying and re-creating the surface on the same window.